Skip to content

 10. Don't be afraid to leave large empty areas.

-Digital tools offer many options, but stay true to minimalist ideas.
-Create impact through simplicity and thoughtful design choices.
-Remember, in minimalism, every element should have a purpose.
+Digital tools give you many options, but stay true to minimalist ideas.
+Create impact through simplicity and smart design choices.
+Remember, in minimalism, every part should have a purpose.

 Read more